CodeYourFuture/The-Piscine/Project-Days-Calendar/README.md

 * Open the calendar, it should be showing the current month.
 * Go to October 2024.
 Observe:
   * A grid of 5 rows x 7 columns.
-  * The first row contains Tuesday October 1 - Sunday October 6.
+  * The first row contains Tuesday October 1 - Saturday October 5.
 Sunday and Monday are either labelled for September 29/30 or are blank.
-  * The last row contains Monday October 28 - Thursday October 31.
+  * The last row contains Sunday October 27 - Thursday October 31.
 Friday and Saturday are either labelled for November or are blank.
   * October 8th: Ada Lovelace Day.
   * October 25th: World Lemur Day.
 * On the web page, open October 2020.
 Observe: